 Impaired Cell Replication in The Intestinal Lumen

-Glutamine promotes enterocyte proliferation and is important for maintaining the single cell layer of epithelial cells in the gut lining.
+Glutamine promotes enterocyte production and is important for maintaining the single cell layer of epithelial cells in the gut lining.

 When glutamine levels are low, the signalling pathways that tell cells in the gut lining to replicate are hindered.
 This results in lower levels of cell proliferation.

-If cell degradation and proliferation are not occurring in harmony and maintaining homeostasis, this can lead to decreases in the integrity of the gut wall.
+Cell degradation and proliferation need to occur in harmony.
+Otherwise, it can lead to decreases in the integrity of the gut wall.

 Increased Intestinal Permeability or “Leaky Gut”